Waterline rehabilitation program

-Castle Rock Water identifies water distribution pipe and appurtenances for rehabilitation based on a history of leaks, increased annual maintenance, age and condition.
-Hydraulic modeling and fire flow testing sometimes determines that pipe should be replaced with a larger size pipe to deliver more flow.
-Pipeline repairs always involve open-cut trench work in the streets, so residents should be aware of and obey any posted traffic signs.
+Castle Rock Water identifies water distribution pipe and appurtenances for rehabilitation based on a history of leaks, increased annual maintenance, age, and condition.
+Hydraulic modeling and fire flow testing sometimes determines when a pipe should be replaced with a larger-size pipe to deliver more flow.
+Pipeline repairs always involve open-cut trench work in the streets, so residents should be aware and obey any posted traffic signs.

-With water system repairs, the water system must shut down to relieve pressure and make the work area safe.
-Castle Rock Water will provides notice for planned shutdowns, and complete repairs as quickly as possible.
+With water system repairs, the water system must be shut down to relieve pressure and make the work area safe.
+Castle Rock Water will provide notice for planned shutdowns, and complete repairs as quickly as possible.

 During 2013, the Town replaced undersized 6-inch water mains in Jerry Street, from Sixth Street to Eighth Street, with larger 8-inch mains.
 A water main was also installed in Sixth Street between Perry and Wilcox streets to complete water line looping in that area and improve fire flow capabilities.
 Approximately 1,200 linear feet was installed at a cost of $265,142.